chef/automate/components/automate-chef-io/content/docs/servicenow-integration-install.md

 To report failed InSpec scans on node managed by Chef Automate:

 * Navigate to the notification settings page in the Chef Automate UI
-* Select the 'Add Notification' button
+* Click the ‘Add Notification’ button
 * Select the ServiceNow notification type
 * Assign a unique name for the notification
-* Select 'InSpec scan failures' as the failure type
+* Select ‘InSpec scan failures’ as the failure type
 * Enter the ServiceNow InSpec scan API address in the ServiceNow webhook field
 * enter the credentials of a user with the x_chef_incident.api role
 * Save the notification